kapilkchaurasia/Sharded-Key-Value-Service/README.md

 A key/value storage system that "shards" or partitions the keys over a set of replica groups.
 - Characteristic:
   - Master-Slave Architecture
-  - Fault tolerant( In term of slave using Paxos protocol for replication set)
+  - Fault tolerant( In term of slave by using Paxos protocol for replication set)
   - Horizontally scalable

 Sharded key/value store will have two main components.
 First, a set of "Replica Groups".